Dark progenitors and massive descendants: A first ALMA perspective on Radio-Selected NIRdark galaxies in the COSMOS field: Summary

 \section{Summary}

-In this paper, we presented the first spectroscopic follow-up at mm wavelengths for a pilot sample of 9 RS-NIRdark galaxies in the COSMOS field.
-Through a new series of ALMA observations, we managed to identify at least one bright emission line in all the targets and two lines in five out of nine objects.
-Modeling them as CO/[CI] transitions, we estimated a spectroscopic redshift for all the galaxies in our sample.
-These values allowed us to decrease the degeneracies in the SED-fitting procedure by fixing the redshift.
-This improved SED-fitting confirmed one of the main results concerning the RS-NIRdark galaxies: they represent a population of highly-obscured ($A_{\rm v}\sim4$), massive ($M_\star\sim10^{11}M_\odot$ and star-forming (SFR$\sim 500$ M$_\odot$ yr$^{-1}$) galaxies.
-Moreover, thanks to the good spectral resolution of the new ALMA observations, we assessed the presence of a high fraction ($\sim 55$\%) of double-peaked profiles in the lines detected in our targets.
+{In this paper, we presented the first spectroscopic follow-up at mm wavelengths for a pilot sample of 9 RS-NIRdark galaxies in the COSMOS field. {These sources were initially selected by \citet{Talia_21} as radio-detected sources at 3 GHz lacking an optical/NIR counterpart in the COSMOS2015 catalog, even though three of them (see \Tab\ref{tab:coords}) were subsequently detected in the deeper COSMOS2020.} Through a new series of ALMA observations, we managed to identify at least one bright emission line in all the targets and two lines in five out of nine objects. {From the analysis of the new ALMA data, we obtain the following results:} \begin{itemize} \item Modeling the detected lines as CO/[CI] transitions, we estimated a spectroscopic redshift for all the galaxies in our sample.
+These values are in good agreement with those estimated through SED-fitting in \citet{Gentile_24}. \item The new availability of a spectroscopic redshift allowed us to decrease the degeneracies in the SED-fitting procedure.
+This improved SED-fitting confirmed one of the main results concerning the RS-NIRdark galaxies: they represent a population of highly-obscured ($A_{\rm v}\sim4$), massive ($M_\star\sim10^{11}M_\odot$), and star-forming (SFR$\sim 500$ M$_\odot$ yr$^{-1}$) galaxies. \item The same improved SED-fitting, together with pre-existing data, allowed us to estimate the flux of our sources at 870 $\mu$m.
+This value is analogous to that reported by \citet{Smail_21} for their sample of NIR-faint SMGs, suggesting that our radio selection is able to provide a similar population of DSFGs as those obtained from (sub)mm selections.
+A similar conclusion is reached by observing the overlap between the physical properties (stellar mass and SFR) computed through SED-fitting for the two samples. \item Thanks to the good spectral resolution of the new ALMA observations, we assessed the presence of a high fraction ($\sim 55$\%) of double-peaked profiles in the lines detected in our targets.
 We explained this result with the possible presence of a rotating structure within our galaxies or with the presence of major mergers in our sample.
-High-resolution follow-up with ALMA or JWST are needed to discriminate between these two possibilities.
-In addition, thanks to the CO/[CI] lines detected in our targets, we estimated the gas mass and the depletion time of our galaxies.
-These results allowed us to forecast a possible evolutionary path for our objects, strongly suggesting that the RS-NIRdark galaxies could represent a significant fraction of the progenitors of the massive and passive galaxies at $z\sim 3$ and excellent probes to test galaxy evolution models.
+High-resolution follow-up with ALMA or JWST are needed to discriminate between these two possibilities. \item Thanks to the CO/[CI] lines detected in our targets, we estimated the gas mass and the depletion time of our galaxies.
+These results allowed us to forecast a possible evolutionary path for our objects, strongly suggesting that the RS-NIRdark galaxies could represent a significant fraction of the progenitors of the massive and passive galaxies at $z\sim 3$ and excellent probes to test galaxy evolution models. \end{itemize}